 - Resolved - invalid code that the tool automatically resolved in the specified output folder.
 Only used when running the tool with the -resolve parameter.

-If the tool detects code issues that can be automatically resolved, it creates copies of the given files under the Converted folder in the tool directory.
-All resolvable issues in the files are updated to be compatible with the Kentico 12 API.
+If the tool detects code issues that can be automatically resolved, it creates copies of the given files in the specified output folder.
+All resolvable issues in the files are updated to be compatible with the Kentico 10 API.